All-Palestine Protectorate: Military

 The All-Palestine Government revived the Holy War Army with the declared aim of "liberating Palestine".
-The Army, however, never actually recovered from the defeat of the 1947–1949 Palestine war and was in fact a collection of Palestinian fedayeen militias.
+The Army, however, never actually recovered from the defeat of the 1947–1949 Palestine War and was in fact a collection of Palestinian fedayeen militias.
+The militias often engaged in armed attacks on Israeli border areas in what became known as the Palestinian Fedayeen insurgency.